Living to Learn & Learning to Live

 The curriculum aims to be accessible to all our students regardless of sex, gender, race, religion, special needs etc.

 The vast majority of our students follow the same academic pathway.
 We don't feel that a blanket approach which sees students disapplied from a subject due to their Special Educational Need or Disability is the right course of action.
 Therefore the majority of our students access our full curriculum offer, including learning an MFL.
-However, inclusivity is built in to our curriculum offer.
+However, inclusivity is built into our curriculum offer.
 We treat each of our students as individuals and when necessary we do adapt the curriculum to suit their individual needs.
 When we do need to adapt the curriculum we aim to involve all stake holders, this includes the child and their parents.

 There is a high retention rate into the Sixth Form, and all students are placed on suitable courses with no students categorised as NEET.